GSA/gsa-doc-digital-signature/README.md

+This tool is deprecated.
+Please follow these new procedures - https://playbooks.idmanagement.gov/signfedregister/

 ### Description
 This repository contains the General Services Administration (GSA) Document Signing tools used for digitally signing documents and files with Personal Identity Verification (PIV) credentials.